-If you’re self-employed, own rental property, sold your home in 2022, or otherwise have a more complicated tax situation, you might consider hiring a licensed tax preparer or certified public accountant (CPA).
+If you’re self-employed, own rental property, sell a home, or otherwise have a more complicated tax situation, you might consider hiring a licensed tax preparer or certified public accountant (CPA).
 Both types of tax professionals must meet specific educational and licensing requirements to prepare and file your tax returns.

 To find a tax pro, start by asking friends and family for recommendations.
 You can also search state and national professional associations.
 Good places to start include the National Association of Tax Professionals and the Accounting and Financial Women’s Alliance.